By Jeffrey Snider of Alhambra

 It’s a problem because sentiment has been for the second time in three years far in advance of so-called hard data.
 That is, I believe, what is meaningful and potentially important about the flood of PMI’s all over the world.
 If there isn’t much if any emotional consensus on the direction of each of the global economy’s geographic parts, then there isn’t much with which to expect meaningful improvement overall.

 If that latter circumstance had come about this year, there would be far more harmony in data, hard or soft, as well as narrative.
-A real recovery or upturn doesn’t come in flashes or the occasional and contradicted hint; when it happens there are no questions.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+A real recovery or upturn doesn’t come in flashes or the occasional and contradicted hint; when it happens there are no questions.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.